ToolJet/ToolJet/docs/docs/data-sources/grpc.md

 ### Creating query

-You can now query a particular of RPC of the added services.
+You can now query a particular RPC method of the added services.

 <div style={{textAlign: 'center'}}>